Showcase-Joz/t4tf/README.md

 You can use one of four commands out of the box:

+For a list of gulp commands try typing **gulp --tasks** to see a tree listing of what each task does.
+Alternatively, here is a billy-basics breakdown...

 ### gulp init

 Using _gulp init_ as your command will run the following sequence of tasks: